WrichikBasu/ShakeAlarmClock/PRIVACY_POLICY.md

  <hr style="border:1px solid gray">

-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email and I will surely try to fix it/help you.
+If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.

 Yours sincerely,
 Wrichik Basu.